sairenukac/ERbeta-Isoform-Explorer/README.md

 ## Biological Context
 This app utilizes RNA-seq data (TPM) from study **GSE104296**.
 It explores how specific Estrogen Receptor beta (ERβ) isoforms modulate unique pathways such as NF-κB, Jak/STAT, and mTOR signaling.

+ERβ1: This is the "full-length" or standard version.
+It is generally the one that does the hard work of stopping the tumor.

+ERβ5: This is a shorter variant.
+In many cancers, different isoforms can actually compete with each other.
+One might block the tumor, while another might be "silent" or even help the tumor hide from the immune system.

 ##  Features
 - **Dynamic Search:** Explore 39,000+ genes using NCBI IDs or Gene Symbols.
 - **Statistical Inference:** Automated p-value calculation comparing experimental groups to Control.